pyedifice/pyedifice/README.md

 An analogy is, QML is like HTML + JavaScript, whereas Edifice is like React.js.
 While QML and HTML are both declarative UI frameworks, they require imperative logic to add dynamism.
-Edifice and React allows fully dynamic applications to be specified declaratively.
+Edifice and React allow fully dynamic applications to be specified declaratively.

 ## Getting Started